 About the Initiative

-Steady progress has been made, but there is more work to do to address the many causes of homelessness among Veterans.
-These include poverty, insufficient access to reasonably priced housing, isolation from family or friends and substance use or mental health challenges that may develop or worsen as a result of service-related trauma.
+These gains aside, there is more work to do to address the many causes of homelessness among Veterans.
+These include poverty, lack of access to reasonably priced housing, isolation from family or friends and substance use or mental health challenges that may develop or worsen as a result of service-related trauma or housing instability.

-Both independently and in tandem with other federal agencies, VA strives to meet the needs of Veterans by providing various services that help Veterans secure housing and achieve self-sufficiency.
-These services include:
+Both independently and in tandem with other federal agencies, VA strives to meet the needs of Veterans by providing various services that help Veterans secure permanent housing and achieve their full potential.
+These include:

 VA also partners with many other public and private entities to expand access to meaningful employment, affordable housing and move-in essentials.
-Our work is guided by the Housing First approach, which is based on the premise that when Veterans have a place to call home, they’re best able to benefit from the services they need.
+Our work is guided by the Housing First approach, which is based on the premise that when Veterans have a place to call home, they’re best able to benefit from the supportive services they need.

-Thanks in part to key strategic partnerships, investments and adoption of best practices like Housing First, the goal of a systemic end to Veteran homelessness is within reach.
-This is achieved when the PIT Count identifies zero Veterans who are unsheltered and no more than 12,500 Veterans awaiting permanent housing in temporary shelters or transitional housing.
+Thanks in part to key strategic partnerships, critical investments and adoption of best practices like Housing First, an end to Veteran homelessness is within reach—and is already happening in major cities and states throughout the nation.

-VA is committed to reaching the milestone of ending homelessness among Veterans.
-Sustaining this accomplishment will require continued investment in effective interventions to prevent homelessness among Veterans and rapidly re-house those who become homeless.
-It means keeping up our relentless outreach to Veterans in need and strong collaborations among government, employers and community-based entities to make sure every Veteran has a place to call home.
+Despite these developments, VA remains committed to ending homelessness among Veterans in every community.
+That means continuing to invest in effective interventions to prevent homelessness among Veterans and rapidly re-house those who become homeless.
+It means keeping up our relentless outreach to Veterans in need.
+And it means enlisting collaborators among government, employers and community-based entities to make sure every Veteran has a place to call home.